davidstavin/osticket-prereqs/README.md

 ## Step 2: Download osTicket Files & Dependencies

-After completing step 1, and signing into the VM using Remote Desktop, proceed with downloading the neccessary dependencies for osTicket
+After completing Step 1, and signing into the VM via Remote Desktop, the next step is to download the osTicket files and dependencies to the remote VM.
-The following URLs are the dependencies, listed in the order we will be installing them.
-Please download them to the remote computer.
+The URLs below list the dependencies in the order they will be installed.
+Please download them, but do not install them at this moment, installation will be done in Step 4.

-_Note._ Windows 11 uses a x64 architecture, and is not compatabile with x86 (32-bit) software.
-Thus all the dependencies should be in the x64 format.
+_Note._ Windows 11 uses a x64 architecture, and does not support x86 (32-bit) software.
+Thus the downloaded dependencies should be in the x64 format.

 ### Dependencies